telent/liminix/doc/configuration.rst

-In the future it is likely that we will extend this to include other useful types in the networking domain: for example; IP address, network prefix or netmask, protocol family ...
+In the future it is likely that we will extend this to include other useful types in the networking domain: for example; IP address, network prefix or netmask, protocol family and others as we find them.